mpuhacz/building_docker_images_using_dev_ops_pipelines_with_private_dev_ops_artifactory_py_pi_feed/README.md

 ![](./my_art.jpg)

 Building CI/CD environments with Azure DevOps Pipelines is a delightful experience.
-Still, since you are reading this article, there is quite a significant likelihood that you were, same as me, trying to install packages from your private DevOps Artifcatory for your Docker image.
-And there, things start to get a little bit more complicated.
+Still, since you are reading this article, there is a significant chance that you - just like myself - were trying to install packages from your private DevOps Artifcatory for your Docker image.
+And there things start to get a little bit more complicated.

 ## Problem